 Anxiety can be a truly overwhelming experience, but it feels different for everyone.
 It can feel like a racing heart or a churning pit in your stomach.
-It can make you feel nauseous, or mess up your bowels.
-It can involve feeling restless, or light-headed, or like you have hot flashes.
+It can make you feel nauseous or mess up your bowels.
+It can involve feeling restless, light-headed, or like you have hot flashes.
 It can increase your breathing rate.
-It can give you problems sleeping, and make you grind your teeth at night or clench your jaw.
-It can give you dreaded panic attacks, which people describe as feeling, “Like they are dying.”
+It can give you problems sleeping and make you grind your teeth at night or clench your jaw.
+It can give you dreaded panic attacks, which people describe as feeling “Like they are dying.”
 Anxiety can even cause changes in your sex drive!

-If you have these symptoms, they may have also been attributed to other things, like brain fog, burn out, ADD, depression, “generalize anxiety,” panic attacks, obsessive thinking, anger management issues, or even adrenal fatigue.
+If you have these symptoms, they may have also been attributed to other things, like brain fog, burnout, ADD, depression, “generalized anxiety,” panic attacks, obsessive thinking, anger management issues, or even adrenal fatigue.
 Many patients with anxiety talk about it in terms of feeling “very stressed all the time.”
 Realizing you have anxiety isn’t always easy because of the array of symptoms that can be linked to it.

 Shoulder & neck tightness

 Anxiety can also present for more physical reasons.
 We find that many patients have physiological reasons why their emotions are running amock.
 When you address those physical underpinnings, the symptoms get much better.
 Some common physiological causes of anxiety include:

 Initial rounds of evidence point to the fact that acupuncture seems to be quite effective for anxiety.
 In addition, some studies seem to also point to acupuncture helping to improve the efficacy of anxiety medications while reducing side effects (Psychology Today).
 So, YES!
 We see evidence for effectiveness in the research and in our clinic.

 So whether your anxiety has physical or environmental causes, the professionals at Centered: Richmond are highly trained to consider your case from every angle to help you get to the bottom of your anxiety as soon as possible.